-In 2016, Raghu resigned as the promoter family started to take on larger roles in the business.
+In 2016, the CEO resigned as the promoter family started to take on larger roles in the business.
 We wrote to them explaining these issues and the implications it had on the professionals who are part of the company.
 They were very willing to listen to us and told us that that is why they continue to look for good quality professionals.

-Our Engagement Journey with Jyothy Laboratories
+Our Engagement Journey with the FMCG Company

-Our letter to the management

-Management's response

-Key issues:

-We refer to several events in the recent past that concern us, specifically

-- The untimely exit of Mr. Raghunandan as the CEO. - 2.
-The delay in cementing a partnership with Henkel. - 3.
-The appointment of key family members to senior executive positions

-Key issues:

-I like the way they want to listen.
-We made the point that we come across many small companies who become mid-sized but only a very few go on to become large businesses and Jyothy has that opportunity if they were to join hands with Henkel.

-Henkel wants to buy more than 26%.
+Our letter to the management Management's response Key issues: Key issues: We refer to several events in the recent past that concern us, specifically: I like the way they want to listen.
+We made the point that we come across many small companies who become mid-sized but only a very few go on to become large businesses and our FMCG Group holding has that opportunity if they were to join hands with the other Consumer Goods Company.
+1. The untimely exit of the CEO.
+2. The delay in cementing a partnership with the other Consumer Goods Company.
+The appointment of key family members to senior executive positions.
+The other Consumer Goods Company wants to buy more than 26%.
 They want management control and this is where they are stuck.
 It continues to be an option but I will not pin my hopes on it.
 Meeting Note in 2016 - "The founder and CEO have fallen out here.
 The family is stepping in temporarily.
-The talks with Henkel continue.
-We are engaging with them to introduce Henkel as a partner."
+The talks with the other Consumer Goods Company continue.
+We are engaging with them to introduce the other Consumer Goods Company as a partner.'